This Polar H10 Review looks in detail at the new functionalities introduced into Polar’s flagship heart rate monitor/chest strap.

 Polar’s new team sports shirt, I believe, includes an H10 module.
 The players do their stuff on the training field and then at the end the coach syncs data from all the shirts.
 This could be the prime driver in itself behind the new H10.
 (It’s not!).

 The conspiracy theory is that the H10 is actually much more wonderful than it is letting on at present.
 I understand that it has motion sensors (Source: FCC filing) ie an accelerometer.
 From what I’ve described so far these are probably only of use in the team sports’ shirt.
-Clearly, with an onboard accelerometer, some form of running dynamics is on the cards.
+Clearly, with an onboard accelerometer, some form of running dynamics is on the cards fro the Polar Vantage series.

 The description of how caching currently works, above, also seems quite restrictive.

 My strong suspicion is that the H10 is destined for greater things this year or next, with a new generation of running, triathlon and maybe cycling watches.
+Indeed I expect some form of running dynamics to be introduced into the Polar Vantage series in 2019.
 We shall see.

 For running/cycling it’s hard to get excited about which strap to use unless they have some really special feature like the 4iiii Viiiiva.
 It only becomes a talking point when a HRM is particularly bad in some respect.
 I think Garmin’s HRM3, for me, turned the corner in temrs of the elimination of spikes and troughs on earlier models.
 Until then the Polar HRMs were always seen as the gold standard but I think Garmin caught up with the HRM-TRI.